-Everyone is talking about “Zoom fatigue” and it’s very real.
-There are scientific explanations as to why video meetings leave us feeling more tired and stressed than when we were commuting, having meetings in-person and attending events.
+Tired of video meetings?
+“Zoom fatigue,” as we learned early on in the pandemic, is very real.
+There are even scientific explanations as to why all this time on Zoom, Webex, Teams etc. leaves us feeling more tired and stressed than when commuting, meeting in-person and attending on-location events.

-While summer months allow for more casual dress, watch how far you take wardrobe adjustments.
+Summer months allow for more casual dress, but watch how far you take wardrobe adjustments ahead of video meetings.
 Men might want to reach for a t-shirt, but are better off opting for a polo instead.
 For women, a sleeveless blouse is acceptable, but a casual tank top is not.
-You still make visual impressions during every video meeting, so it’s important to convey a professional image and that you’re present and committed to work, not on vacation.
+You still make visual impressions during every video meeting, so it’s important to choose a style that conveys professionalism and that you’re present and committed to work, not on vacation.

 If you’re dreading your next Zoom and share your go-to space for video meetings, remember to double check surroundings before you log on.
 Taking a moment to remove distracting visuals (like empty cups and plates from the person before), adjust lighting (like closing blinds to eliminate glare) and close windows (to prevent noisy interference from outside) makes a difference.
 Within less than a minute, you can significantly improve the overall presentation on your side of the screen.